 Hugh Rolo, Locality

-We want to test a different approach.
-We believe that placing the social investor at the heart of the process and enabling them to help design the investment readiness plan, will increase the chance of an investment being secured, and may result in better value for money.
+We wanted to test a different approach.
+We believe that placing the social investor at the heart of the process, and enabling them to help design the investment readiness plan, will increase the chance of an investment being secured and may result in better value for money.
 This really matters when the loans which the charity or social enterprise are seeking are already quite small.

-- Social investors who already work with our target population have told us how important it is to be able to provide this sort of support, but very few of them are able to afford to do it.
+- Social investors who already worked with our target population told us how important it is to be able to provide this sort of support, but very few of them were able to afford to do it.

-- Many of the applications to the Growth Fund have demonstrated to us the need for investment readiness support of this kind in order for them to be able to expand the reach of the loans they wish to make.
+- Many of the applications to the Growth Fund had demonstrated to us the need for investment readiness support of this kind in order for social investors to be able to expand the reach of the loans they wish to make.